-Businesses that are considering SEO services typically wonder how they will be able to track a clear return on their investment.
+Businesses that are considering SEO services like Uplers typically wonder how they will be able to track a clear return on their investment.

 It may seem difficult to understand which SEO efforts are working since Google no longer reveals the organic search terms that brought people to your website.
 There’s also the question of the type of traffic that higher rankings will bring you — is it potential lead traffic or random users?

 A white hat SEO provider will take you through the steps they use to measure success.
 It starts with having a conversation about the goals you want to accomplish with your investment.
 Your provider might ask you:

 - What is the monetary value you place on a new lead?